Like everyone else, I've been keeping track of the federal government shutdown that recently ended.

 But, whatever.
 It's over, at least until January, when we may go through this all again.

 My fear is for the splitting of the Republican Party.

 Yes, I know, I work for a liberal newspaper, so I'm supposed to be a liberal person.
 And for the most part, I am.

 But I don't disagree with everything the Republican Party espouses, just as I don't agree with everything Democrats support.
 And you know what?
 I'll bet beehives to a barn dance I'm not alone.

 Still, I can't support the philosophy that if a certain group of people don't get their way, everything stops.
-I understand that people may disagree with me.
-They may disagree with the government.
-That's good.
-That's the essence of this country.

 Which means that underlying that essence is the art of compromise.

 Look, I see where the more radical elements of the Republican party are coming from.
 Taxes don't seem to be going down anytime soon.
 The budget deficit, while under a trillion dollars for the first time since 2008, is still a lot of money.
 The national debt is probably going to be about $22 trillion by the time President Obama leaves office.